 Empty bag of carrots into the Instant Pot.

-Peel Potatoes and cut into 4 large pieces each and put into Instant Pot.
+Peel Potatoes and cut them into 4 large pieces each and put them into Instant Pot.

 Lay chicken breast in Instant Pot on top of veggies.
 Leave them whole.
 You don’t want them to totally fall apart during the cooking process.